sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/c07c5e7c-b137-4af3-86b6-efeaecdc06cc)

 ### Note that :
 - The script is specifically programmed to reduce speeds only when they exceed the recommended flow rate (based on layer height and line width), while lower speeds will remain as set in the G-Code (Slicer speed).
-- In Klipper, you can't change the hotend PID while printing.
-I recommend using PID values for temperatures between 70% and 90% of the maximum temperature.
-- PA can be adjusted in the script based on temperature, or you can use the fixed PA from the Slicer or Klipper firmware by unchecking the Adjust PA option before generating the G-Code.
+- PA can be adjusted based on temperature only for Klipper firmware.
+For other firmwares you need to uncheck the Adjust PA option.
 - Changing PA while printing can cause bubbles in the walls.
 The script is programmed to adjust PA only in sparse infill, internal solid infill, support, and internal bridges.
 ![351913375-991fe2b8-3935-46ff-816e-5b0aee981b4d](https://github.com/user-attachments/assets/602b96a8-2666-44bd-b70f-aa5c06deadd4)